bbriscoe/single-delay-metric/README.md

 P99 is expressed as a delay or queuing delay, and therefore has a number of undesirable features for an industry-wide metric:

 * Larger is not better.
-  * It might be possible to invert the metric [x-ref RPM], but rounds per minute carries an implication that it is only for repetitive tasks, which would limit the scope of the metric
+  * It might be possible to invert the metric [[RPM21](#RPM21)], but rounds per minute carries an implication that it is only for repetitive tasks, which would limit the scope of the metric
 * It is measured in time units (ms) that seem too small to matter, and which are not common currency for a lay person
   * This might also be addressed by inverting the metric
 * It's not immediately obvious why the particular percentile has been chosen.